lorepozo/Markdown-GitHub-.tmBundle/README.md

 Use the convient `code` snippet to initiatiate a fenced block with these languages!

-Syntax highlighting requires that you already have the corresponding language installed.
+Syntax highlighting requires that you already have the corresponding language grammar installed.

 ![Syntactic and Illustrative Example](example.png "Shown with my Light Theme!")